 It can be a real challenge to survive winter in Chicago.
 The bone-chilling cold, pothole-strewn roads, battering blizzards, and endless slate grey skies make for a brutal experience.
 From the first chills of October to the lingering muck of May, most locals can only focus on how to simply make it through winter in Chicago.
+(You can always join a winter tour with us, of course, since they’re mostly indoors.)

 What might go unappreciated is how the city has been engineered to make winter a smidge easier for us.
 Read on to discover four ways that Chicago was built to help you survive winter.